How to create a profit and loss statement for small businesses

 The importance of gross profit can't be overstated.
 It serves as a critical indicator of your company's financial performance.
 Companies that maintain high gross profit margins tend to be more stable as they retain more funds to cover operating expenses, deal with unexpected costs, or reinvest for growth.

-• Professional services, such as legal and accounting fees.
+• Professional services such as legal and accounting fees and taxes are associated with the business's daily operations.

-To calculate operating expenses for a certain period, you add up all the above-mentioned non-production costs that the business has incurred during that period.
+To calculate the operating expenses for a particular period, you need to add up all the non-production costs that the business incurred during that period.
+It is important to note that operating expenses are distinct from capital expenses, which are costs incurred by the business to acquire or improve long-term assets such as buildings, equipment, or vehicles.

 Operating income measures the profit a company generates from its core operations before interest and taxes.
 It excludes non-operating income, such as investment or interest expenses.
 To calculate your business operating income, you can use the following formula: